December 2020 to Ongoing – School Pupils in Osaka are Champions for Avoidable Deaths from Tsunamis

 The case study site for this evidence-based and action-oriented research project is Izumiotsu, a coastline port city in the central part of the Osaka Prefecture.

-3 February 2023: On 7 February, led by Dr. Hideyuki Shiroshita, the Junior Champions at Hama Elementary School will engage with their parents to teach them the games designed around disaster risk reduction.
+7 February 2023: Led by Dr. Hideyuki Shiroshita, the Junior Champions at Hama Elementary School engaged with their parents, teaching them games designed around disaster risk reduction.

 23 December 2022: The ADN Newsletter 2022 published an article written by Dr. Hideyuki Shiroshita.
 The article discussed the event with the Junior Champions at Hama Elementary School on 7 December 2022.